Holidays should be easy. They are all about relaxation, especially here in Devon where we are used to living life at a slow and laid-back pace.

 7. Get creative with a painting workshop

 Develop your skills by using peripheral view, observation, imagination, atmosphere and personal response to influence your work.
-You’ll also learn a little art history when you chat to Matthew - why not ask him about the techniques he uses in his artwork too?

 8. Try a class in drum and rattle making